Denise Darvall

 Denise Darvall (27 February 1942 – 3 December 1967) was the donor in the world's first successful human heart transplant, performed at Groote Schuur Hospital, South Africa, by a team of surgeons led by Christiaan Barnard.

 Accident and death

 Injuries

 Denise Darvall was seriously injured in a car accident on Main Road in Observatory, Cape Town.
 She and her family were visiting friends for afternoon tea and went shopping for cake.
 She and her mother, Myrtle Ann Darvall, were run over by salesman and police reservist Frederick Prins, who failed to see them.
 This was due to a large truck that obscured his view of them, and their view of his car.
 Her mother died immediately.
 Denise Darvall sustained a skull fracture and severe head injuries after the car flung her across the road; her head hit the wheel cap of her car.
-She required life support to remain alive, and was essentially brain dead by the time she made it into the hospital.
-At 9 p.m. on the day of the accident, the resuscitation team stopped attempts to revive her.

 Father gives permission

 Edward Darvall arranged for his fourteen-year-old son, who had witnessed the accident, to be taken away from the hospital.
 The 66-year-old Edward was also given a sedative, and he waited while doctors attempted to save his daughter.
 Two doctors, Coert Venter and Bertie Bosman, informed him that there was nothing further they could do for Denise.
 Bosman explained that there was a man in the hospital they might be able to help (Louis Washkansky), and asked Edward if he would consider allowing them to transplant Denise's heart.

 Edward Darvall later said that, after thinking about his daughter for four minutes, he reached his decision and gave permission.